 After our interaction with BB-8, we boarded the BB-8™ANA Jet where passengers in coach can experience specially-designed BB-8 paper cups, headrest covers, and aprons for cabinet attendants.

 If you’re a Star Wars fan, time to book your flight and experience it for yourself.
-You can watched most if not all – Star Wars films as in-flight entertainment on international flights.
+You can watch most if not all – Star Wars films as in-flight entertainment on international flights.

 Thanks to ANA Airlines for inviting me to the event.